scjorge/sshtmux/README.md

 - config.toml (All App, Identity, Snippets, SSH, SFTP and Tmux settings)
 - identity.json (All passwords/Identities encrypted)
 - identity.key (The Key to decrypted identity.json.
-This Key can be removed from config and set on env var `SSHTMUX_IDENTITY_KEY`)
+This Key can be removed from config.toml and set on env var `SSHTMUX_IDENTITY_KEY`)
 - snippets (Dir to save all your snippets.
 Can be a simple text file with your saved commands)
 - tmux.config (A Custom Tmux config for the best experience with this project.
 Include keybinds and custom commands)